-Peter van der Burgt is Senior Lecturer in the Department of Experimental Physics at the National University of Ireland, Maynooth.
+Peter van der Burgt is Associate Professor in the Department of Experimental Physics at the National University of Ireland, Maynooth.
 He obtained MSc and PhD degrees in physics at the University of Utrecht in The Netherlands, where he performed research on electron collisions with helium atoms.
 He has held postdoctoral positions at North Carolina State University (Raleigh, NC, USA) and the University of Windsor (Windsor, Ontario, Canada), and has been a guest researcher at the National Institute of Standards and Technology (Gaithersburg, Maryland, USA).
 Since 1994 he has been lecturing Experimental Physics in Maynooth.
 His general area of research and experience is electron and photon collisions with atoms, molecules, and clusters.
-His current research is focussing on electron-impact induced dissociation and fragmentation of biomolecules in the gas phase, small molecular clusters, and biomolecules and atmospherically relevant molecules solvated in water clusters.
-His research group is affiliated with the ITS LEIF project (http://www.its-leif.org/), funded by the EU 6th Framework Programme.
-Collisions of low-energy electrons with biomolecules are relevant for studies of radiation damage in biomolecular systems.
+His current research is focussing on electron-impact induced fragmentation of molecules in the gas phase (nucleobases and polycyclic aromatic hydrocarbons) using time-of-flight mass spectrometry.
+He is a participant and member of the management committee of COST Action “CA18212 – Molecular Dynamics in the GAS phase”.

-Peter van der Burgt has been honorary secretary and committee member of the Institute of Physics in Ireland (1998 – 2006), and is currently secretary of the Atomic and Molecular Interactions Group of the Institute of Physics.
-He is committee member of Christians in Science Ireland, and is a member of Christians in Science and the American Scientific Affiliation.
+Peter van der Burgt has been secretary and chairperson of the Institute of Physics in Ireland, and secretary and chairperson of the Atomic and Molecular Interactions Group of the Institute of Physics.
+He is currently a co-opted member of Council of the Institute of Physics.
+He is chairperson of Christians in Science Ireland, and is a member of Christians in Science and the American Scientific Affiliation.

 Recent scientific publications